Joel Courtney: Personal life

 On February 14, 2020, he proposed to his longtime girlfriend, Mia Scholink.
 He married Scholink on September 27, 2020.

-Courtney's favorite book series are 100 Cupboards and Ashtown Burials, both by N. D. Wilson, who directed the 2016 film The River Thief, which Courtney starred in.
+Courtney's favorite book series are 100 Cupboards and Ashtown Burials, both by N. D. Wilson, who directed the 2016 film The River Thief, which Courtney starred in, and whose father, Doug Wilson, founded the school Courtney attended as a child.